 ELED 202 - Teaching All Learners: Foundations and Strategies (4)

 Teaching skills and strategies effective for diverse learners are presented and practiced; principles and practices addressing intellectual, physical, behavioral and cultural differences among children are discussed.
 Assigned practicum required.
-Students cannot receive credit for both ELED 202 and SPED 202.
+Students cannot receive credit for both ELED 202 or ELED 202W and SPED 202 or SPED 202W.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FNED 101 and FNED 246, with a minimum grade of B-, and admission into the elementary and special education B.S. programs, or consent of department chair.